Todd Snider: Return to folk roots

 On March 15, 2019, Aimless Records released Snider's 13th studio album, Cash Cabin Sessions, Vol. 3.
 Coproduced with Chad Staehly, Snider returned to his folk roots on the solo acoustic album, playing all the instruments on the 10 songs recorded at Cash Cabin Studio in the fall of 2018.
 Jason Isbell and Amanda Shires added backing vocals to two of the tracks, "The Blues on Banjo" and "A Timeless Response to Current Events."
 Isbell also added a backing vocal to the single "Like a Force of Nature."
 Half the songs on the record were among those he recorded with Hard Working Americans at the studio in 2017.
 Christgau graded the album an A in his Consumer Guide.
 Rolling Stone gave it four stars.
 The record was No. 3 on Billboard’s Independent Albums chart, No. 11 on the Americana/Folk Albums chart, No. 21 on the Vinyl Albums chart, and No. 23 on the Album Sales chart.

 2020s

 With the release of First Agnostic Church of Hope and Wonder by Aimless on April 23, 2021, Snider fulfilled his longtime vision of combining funk with folk.
 He produced the record and played most of the instruments on it, including electric bass, acoustic guitar, electric guitar, banjo and piano.
 He also sang all the backing vocals.
 Robbie Crowell handled drums and percussion.
 Tchad Blake mixed the record, as well as contributed a few sonic and musical touches.
 No Depression said the record showed Snider "in all his glory."
 Rolling Stone said it was "a raw portrait of a world-class songwriter processing calamity and chaos in real time."
 Robert Christgau gave the album a B+ in his Consumer Guide.
 The album reached number 21 on Billboard’s Americana/Folk Albums chart and number 36 on the Album Sales chart.

+In late August of 2026, his website announced an October 9, 2026 release of a posthumous album called My Second Rodeo.
+Snider had recorded ten songs in September and October, 2025 on acoustic guitar with vocals, with his regular collaborators, Robbie Crowell, Aaron Lee Tasjan, and Joe Bisirri serving as the band.
+During the recording process, Snider called it "The sound of country music 10 years from now."